 The Fund utilizes derivative instruments to achieve its investment objective.
 A commodity futures contract is an agreement between counterparties to purchase or sell a specified underlying commodity for a specified price, or to pay or receive a cash amount based on the value of an index or other reference instrument, at a future date.
 Initial margin deposits required upon entering into futures contracts are satisfied by the segregation of specific securities or cash as collateral with the Commodity Broker.
 During the period that the commodity futures contracts are open, changes in the value of the contracts are received or made on non-LME commodity futures contracts depending upon whether unrealized gains or losses are incurred.
 These amounts are reflected as a receivable or payable on the Statements of Financial Condition.
-For LME contracts, subsequent or variation margin payments are not made and the value of the contracts are closed or expire, the Fund recognizes a realized gain or loss equal to the difference between the proceeds from, or cost of, the closing transaction and the Fund's basis in the contract.
-Realized gains (losses) and changes in unrealized appreciation (depreciation) basis and recognized in the Statements of Income and Expenses in the period in which the contract is closed or the changes occur, respectively.
+For LME contracts, subsequent or variation margin payments are reflected as a receivable or non-LME or non-LME contracts are closed or expire, the Fund recognizes a realized gain or loss equal to the difference between the proceeds from, or cost of, the closing transaction and the Fund's basis in the contract.
+Realized gains (losses) and changes in unrealized appreciation (depreciation) on open positions are determined on a specific identification basis and recognized in the Statements of Income and Expenses in the period in which the contract is closed or the changes occur, respectively.